 The fear of meeting an associate who will undervalue, misunderstand, or railroad your shoppers is high when they walk through your doors.

-And that can easily happen because many companies have cut back on retail sales training - past the fat, past the muscle and deep into the bone.
+And that can quickly happen because many companies have cut back on retail sales training - past the fat, the muscle, and deep into the bone.

 For that reason, most have turned to their vendors to train their staff.

 And how do those vendors often train your staff?

 When that’s the bulk of your sales training, the logical thoughts for your employees are to use all those facts to speed up the sale.

 But that’s not how it works.

 Unless your sales team is trained in how to create rapport and bond with a shopper before pitching product, the sale can feel like two gladiators trying to wear down the other; the associate trying to wear down the shopper to get them to buy, the shopper trying to wear down the employee to get a better price.

 To speed up a sale, you must present just the right amount of information at the right time.